 In my new Hay House book, Kiss Your Fights Good-bye: Dr. Love’s 10 Simple Steps to Cooling Conflict and Rekindling Your Relationship, I show you how to identify the Old Scars that are fueling your fights.
 Next, I give you specific suggestions on how to heal each Old Scar.

-You will be richly rewarded for offering the gift of healing to each other.
+Because the highest and most divine purpose of our intimate relationships is to help each other to heal our mutual Old Scars, you will be richly rewarded for offering the gift of healing to each other.
 As you will soon discover, as the Old Scars heal, sexual fights magically disappear...allowing the love that brought you together to shine brighter than ever.